Spaceborne-PCMs/Spaceborne-PCMs.github.io/qualification.md

 filename: qualification
 ---

-# Qualification of Spaceborne Phase-Changing Materials for Low-Earth Orbit (LEO)
+# Qualification of Spaceborne Phase-Changing Materials (PCM) for Low-Earth Orbit (LEO)

+The tables below detail the academic research laboratories, companies, and space agencies that are studying or have studied the effects of the low-earth orbit (LEO) environment on various materials (not necessarily PCMs).
+The materials are evaluated either in (a) simulated LEO conditions or (b) _in situ_ through missions to LEO.

 ## Academic Research Laboratories Evaluating Materials in Simulated LEO Conditions